Union Pacific 500-Series F9 Locomotives

 In Hol Wagner's "Union Pacific Motive Power Review 1968-1977" (Motive Power Services, 1978), on page 95, the models "F9-Am" and "F9-Bm" were used.

-I used F9Am and F9Bm in September 1978 in my original typewritten manuscript for the UP roster that appeared in five issues of Extra 2200 South in 1979 and 1980.
+After discussing the subject with Don Dover, we decided to use the F9Am and F9Bm designation in September 1978 in my original typewritten manuscript for the UP roster that appeared in five issues of Extra 2200 South in 1979 and 1980.
 This was based largely on my original handwritten version from 1973-1974, compiled on the large foldout sheets from Don Dover.
-This handwritten version used the F9A and F9B models.
-However, in my original note 26 for that same typewritten roster, I used F9A and F9B.
+This original handwritten version from the early 1970s used the F9A and F9B models, and in my original note 26 for that same typewritten roster from 1978, I used F9A and F9B.

 The 500 series was shown in Part II of the UP roster in Extra 2200 South, Issue 68, April-May-June 1979, page 20.
 The model shown was F3Au(F9) and F3Bu(F9).
 In the photo caption on page 21, the model is shown as F3A/Bu's (F9A/Bm's).